July 16, 2021

-In case of having a water heater at your home, you should consider its comfortability and functionality.
+If you have a water heater at your home, you should consider how it keeps you comfortable and how it operates.
 If your water heater stops working, this could be the beginning of your worries.
 Unusable dishwashers and cold showers could ruin your day.
-Most of us wonder, how does a hot water heater work?
-Let’s find out.

 Related: Furnace vs Water Heater

 Basics of Water Heaters

 You should be aware that water heaters are machines that convert energy to heat, thus creating and supplying hot water throughout your place.
 How does a water heater work?
 Before we answer the question, there are some different types of systems concerning water heaters.
 We can divide most residential units into two categories:

 Tank-type Water Heaters

 Tank-type water heaters are the most common and used water heater by most people.
 It is a tank that holds and stores hot water.
 Primarily, you find these types of water heaters in older homes instead of new modern age homes.

 This type of water heater is losing its popularity slowly simply because it is very inefficient today.
 The tank-type water heaters hold the heated water till the time of need at your place.

 How Tank-type Water Heaters Work

 The water heaters either run on electricity or fuel and have three pipes for transferring water.
 The first two pipes bring in cold water and move out hot water.
 The third acts as a safety valve by releasing H20 in case the pressure exceeds the safety limit.

 If you are not using hot water, the water remains in the heater’s tank, continuously undergoing heating.
 If you use all of the hot water, you can experience a delay as the tank refills.
 As of now, you can be able to know how the tank-type water heaters work.

 Tankless Water Heaters